 The next year, 2014 we started a new patch in a new area.
 We were excited as this patch was on a slight southern slope, very few rocks that needed dug out, and in a beautiful area of our land.
 We made 20 rows, 60 ft long, 7 feet apart.
 We planted some plants and they seemed to do well.
 The next year we expanded.
 In 2015 we ordered lavender plants from two sources.
 One was one we had received plants from before but one was new.
 That spring and summer we had record breaking rains.
 It was not dry enough to plant the lavender until June 10 and even then it was between rains!
 We had the plants for almost a month and they had been sitting around, waiting to get to their new home.
 It was a RAINY spring as everyone around (and throughout Kansas and Missouri) knew!
 It took us that week to get the plants in the ground but we did it.
 They looked good and we were excited.
 We started having problems with grasshoppers- enough that they pretty much ate all the Hidcote Lavender.
 We were not sure (and still don't know) if it was the Hidcote variety they liked or because it was on the first row.
 Either way, they ate them until not much was left.
 The weekend after we planted these lavender, we left to go to a family reunion.
 When we came back, my brother and his wife wanted to see the plants.
 We walked out there... and they were mostly all dead.
 The ones that weren't, were dead before the week was out.
 We were devastated.
 We called our source and found out about a fungus that some of the lavender farmers across the nation were dealing with.
 It is called Phythophthora nicotianae (Pn) and is mainly spread by water.
 If it is in your ground, the plants will die and it can never go away.
 We were advised to send samples off to Kansas State University to be tested by plant pathology.
 We did and the results were negative for Pn and was probably from the conditions of the spring- all the rain.
 Even though our plants do not have Pn we decided to move our fields closer to our house and where people can see them by the old highway.

-We have expanded by going to more shows, farmer market, and opening our gift shop.
-This website is a big expansion too!
+In the last few years, have expanded by going to more shows, farmer market, and opening our gift shop as well as having an annual "Lavender Fest" on the third Saturday in June.
 Thank you for taking the time to learn a bit about our history.
 If you have any question, we'll be happy to answer!